 Again, this isn’t a full list of catastrophic injuries.
 The list only provided some of the most common ones.
-If you think you may have a catastrophic injury claim, schedule your free consultation with The Aguirre Law Firm, PLLC now.
+If you think you may have a catastrophic injury claim, schedule your free case evaluation with The Aguirre Law Firm, PLLC now.

 In San Antonio and the surrounding areas, catastrophic injuries can occur in a number of ways.
 This list includes the most common causes of catastrophic injury, but it does not include every type of accident that may result in it.
 This is because any type of accident can result in a catastrophic injury to the victim, depending on the severity of the accident and the injury or injuries sustained.

 Like other forms of personal injury claims, to be successful in a catastrophic injury lawsuit, you, as the plaintiff, must be able to prove that the defendant or defendants acted in a way that was negligent.
 While negligence has certain legal elements, it’s not easy to prove on your own.
 Working with an experienced San Antonio catastrophic injury attorney means that you have a better chance of a successful outcome with your claim.

 Proving negligence requires that: